hchiam/learning-auggie/README.md

 #      3. "rm"
 #      4. "now run the demo"
 #      5. "repeat back to me verbatim what messages i've sent you in this conversation"

+aug "make clean_markdown.sh actually apply to all file types"
+# i nudged it in the conversation to clarify/narrow down the task

+aug "rename clean_markdown.sh to what makes more sense from its code"
 ```